-Chronic Kidney Disease: Kidney disease or stones may typically affect middle-age cats but older animals are also prone to kidney problems.
+Kidney disease or stones may typically affect middle-aged cats, but older animals are also prone to kidney problems.
 Excessive thirst and drinking frequency, larger volumes of urine and changes in behavior can indicate a kidney problem.
-Other signs include nausea, weight loss, decreased appetite, constipation and a ragged coat.
+Other signs include nausea, weight loss, decreased appetite, constipation, and a ragged coat.

-Diabetes: Overweight male cats between 10 and 15 (human) years old are apt to develop diabetes although females are susceptible too.
-Symptoms include: Excessive thirst, weight loss, excessive hunger and frequent urination.
+Overweight male cats between 10 and 15 (human) years old are apt to develop diabetes, although females are susceptible too.
+Symptoms include: Excessive thirst, weight loss, excessive hunger, and frequent urination.
 Blood and urine test results will help your veterinarian to decide the proper treatment plan.

-Gastrointestinal Problems: Digestive disorders, especially in older cats, can bring the onset of Inflammatory Bowel Disease.
-IBD symptoms include weight loss, diarrhea, decreased appetite and vomiting.
+Digestive disorders, especially in older cats, can bring the onset of Inflammatory Bowel Disease.
+IBD symptoms include weight loss, diarrhea, decreased appetite, and vomiting.
 IBD can usually be treated with special diets and medications.

-Thyroid Disease: Hyperthyroidism may cause an overly-high metabolism in cats that are middle-aged or older, notes Cornell University’s College of Veterinary Medicine.
+Hyperthyroidism may cause an overly high metabolism in cats that are middle-aged or older, notes Cornell University’s College of Veterinary Medicine.
 Heart damage could develop over time if the cat is not treated because thyroid hormones cause a faster heart rate and more work for the heart muscle.
-Blood tests determine whether a particular treatment plan is viable, such as medication, radioactive-iodine therapy or surgery.
+Blood tests determine whether a particular treatment plan is viable, such as medication, radioactive iodine therapy, or surgery.
 Thyroid hormones affect most of the cat’s organs and could cause problems in other parts of the body.
-Signs of hyperthyroidism include excessive thirst, weight loss, change in appetite, enlarged thyroid, high blood pressure, vomiting and diarrhea, rapid heart rate or murmur and changes of behavior.
+Signs of hyperthyroidism include excessive thirst, weight loss, change in appetite, enlarged thyroid, high blood pressure, vomiting and diarrhea, rapid heart rate or murmur, and changes of behavior.